aminrj/aminrj.github.io/_posts/2026-06-02-which-ai-security-framework-to-use.md

 MAESTRO gives you a 7-layer reference architecture for decomposing agent systems into discrete attack surfaces: Foundation Models, Data Operations, Agent Frameworks, Deployment Infrastructure, Evaluation and Observability, Security and Compliance, and the Agent Ecosystem.
 You map your system to the layers, identify threats per layer, then analyze the cross-layer attack paths where the most dangerous incidents actually originate.

+MAESTRO tells you how to find threats.
+MITRE ATLAS tells you which threats to look for.
+The distinction matters.

 **Use it when:** You are deploying agents, using MCP, or building any multi-step autonomous workflow.
 For agentic systems in 2026, MAESTRO is the default starting point.

 ### STRIDE-AI, for organizations already using STRIDE